paper-trail-gem/paper_trail/README.md

     `gem 'paper_trail'`

-1. Add a `versions` table to your database.
+1. Add a `versions` table to your database and an initializer file for configuration:

     ```
     bundle exec rails generate paper_trail:install